As we enter 2013, the Work From Home Watchdog team are more focused than ever before on highlighting the dangers of falling for scam products online.

 They were then contacted by phone and told that more people in their area were needed, and they must pay between $2000 – $5000 extra to see any chance of financial gain.
 That sums up how legit this program is.

-One final point of interest that should be noted is the disclaimer at the bottom of the salespage:
+One final point of interest is the website disclaimer…

 From this poorly written information we can conclude the following:

 - The earning potential mentioned on the website is unlikely.

 - Images are mostly fake.

 - People have been paid to give testimonials.